Hiring in Japan

 Most smaller MNC employers do not provide supplemental insurances since the standard insurances cover most items.
 However, some larger MNCs do provide life insurance/top up insurance and travel insurance.
 Directors and Officers Liability (D&O) Insurance is common as well for senior executives.

 Business facility tax is levied on employers of locals and ex-pats.
 The tax rate is 0.25% of the worker’s monthly salary.

 What Employees Need to Know About Working in Japan

 It is common practice to pay between the 25th – 31st of the month for the current month salary.
 If salary is paid in arrears, it’s usually paid by the 10th of the following month.

 Employers can provide employees with payslips online, as a PDF or by paper.

 Pursuant to the Labor Standards Law, the following records must be maintained at each workplace for three years:

-The maximum work day is six days a week, and employers are obligated to give a minimum of one holiday a week.
-This one-day holiday does not need to be any particular date, and it is not mandatory to give public holidays as company holidays.
-However, it is common practice to give two company holidays a week (usually, Saturdays and Sundays) plus public holidays if such holidays fall on weekdays.
-Japan has around 16 national holidays each year.
-In addition, most companies are closed from December 29th to January 3rd even though only Jan 1st is a national holiday.
-Many Japanese companies are also closed for up to one week in August for Obon holidays.
+The maximum work week in Japan is six days a week.
+Employers are required to offer a minimum of one holiday a week.
+This one-day holiday does not need to be any particular date.
+It is also not compulsory to offer public holidays as company holidays.
+However, it is common practice to provide two company holidays a week (usually Saturday and Sunday) plus public holidays if such a holiday falls on a weekday.
+Japan celebrates around 16 national holidays yearly.
+In addition, most companies are closed from December 29 through January 3, even though only January 1 is a national holiday.
+Many Japanese companies also close for up to one week in August to observe Obon holidays.

-Under Japan’s labour laws, all full-time employees are guaranteed the minimum 10 days of paid annual leave per year after serving an initial six months of employment, irrespective of race or gender, and were present for at least 80% of the hours they were supposed to be working.
+Under Japan’s labor laws, all full-time employees are guaranteed the minimum 10 days of paid annual leave per year after serving an initial six months of employment.
+This is offered irrespective of race or gender.
+Employees are required to have been present for at least 80% of the hours they were supposed to be working.

 The statutory minimum number of paid vacation days per year, in addition to the company holidays, are: